Recruiting and managing staff

 - advise them of possible consequences if they don’t reach the required performance level

 - For general information and templates regarding recruitment, induction and managing performance visit Jobs & Skills WA.

 - Find out which industrial relations system applies to your business.

 - If you are under the state system, information on employing staff and managing their performance is available from the Department of Mines, Industry Regulation and Safety.

 - If you are under the national system, information is available to help you manage staff performance.

-- The Fair Work Ombudsman has some free online tutorials where you can learn more about hiring people, managing performance and having difficult conversations.
+- The Fair Work Ombudsman’s Small Business Showcase has free information and templates that you can use to guide you through about the process of hiring people, managing performance or having difficult conversations with staff.

 TIP: The online tutorials are interactive and designed to assist employers with limited knowledge of employment requirements.
 While the information relates specifically to the national system, the training will also benefit employers in the state system.
 Remember, if you are under the state system you will need to check your specific employer obligations.